 Yuzo Aoki interview (Animedia, May 1984)

-When I was requested something new so it actually feels like “Part III”, the first thing I thought about was the original Monkey Punch-san’s drawings.
-When you think about it, the characters in the shows are the ones Yasuo Otsuka-san created.
-So I decided to make something that had precisely the atmosphere of the original work.
+When I was asked to try something new so it actually feels like “Part III,” the first thing I thought about was the original Monkey Punch drawings.
+When you think about it, the characters in the shows are the ones Yasuo Otsuka created.
+So I decided to make something that had the same atmosphere as the original work.
 Yet it wouldn’t make sense to bring back his drawings from over ten years ago, so my starting point was to adapt the ones he’s making now in a creative way.
-I think characters are starting to get solid from episode 4.
+I think the characters are starting to get solid from episode 4.

 Yuzo Aoki interview (Lupin III Part III TV Perfection BOX) (Published 1st July 1999, VAP)

-Aoki: I almost think it’s impossible for Japanese people to make stylish stories which take place overseas.
+Aoki: I almost think it’s impossible for Japanese people to make stylish stories that take place overseas.

 Oh really?
 But you actually achieved it, didn’t you?
 Like in the opening.
 Talking about it, there is also the ED of City Hunter.
 The rhythm and images start after the episode concluded with a gag.
 The Cat’s Eye song also became a hit, and I think it’s thanks to both the song and images, don’t you think?
 That also pulls the program forward.

 Aoki: You know, since anime is a culture.
 For example, Charlie Brown is more polished on a cultural level, and it’s well-made.
 Japanese people can’t do that.
 It’s sad not being able to create such things, don’t you think?